-What makes this film school different from so many others on this list is it’s vast array of courses.
-In particular, short courses such as script development or documentary production management which can be as short as two days, and are often online.
+What makes this film school different from so many others on this list is its vast array of courses.
+In particular, short courses such as script development or documentary production management can be as short as two days and are often online.

-Not only does the NFTS offer unique courses, but is also unique in a number of other ways.
-Not only that it is the highest-ranked film school in Britain, appearing on the Hollywood Reporter’s Top 15 Film Schools in the world list in 2018.
-But also, that it is one of the cheapest options on this list, with a full Bachelors degree coming in at 25,237 USD or about £18,888.
+Not only does the NFTS offer unique courses, but is also unique in several other ways.
+Not only that it is the highest-ranked film school in Britain, appearing on the Hollywood Reporter’s Top 15 Film Schools in the World list in 2018.
+But also, it is one of the cheapest options on this list, with a full bachelor’s degree coming in at 25,237 USD or about £18,888.

 On top of all these positives, it also helps that the National Film and Television School is a working production house with a number of film sets that have been operating for nearly 100 years.
 Used by many now-famous filmmakers like multi-oscar award winner Roger Deakins, Wallace and Gromit creator Nick Park, BAFTA-winner Lynne Ramsay and legendary observational documentary filmmaker Kim Longinotto.

-George Lucas, Judd Apatow, John Wayne, John Carpenter, Robert Zemeckis, the list goes on.
-At the oldest private research in California, only the finest are selected into its Cinematic Arts program.
+George Lucas, Judd Apatow, John Wayne, John Carpenter, Robert Zemeckis, and the list goes on.
+At the oldest private research in California, only the finest are selected for its Cinematic Arts program.
 With an acceptance rate as low as 13%.

-$55,320 is roughly the annual cost of being a cinematic student at USC, but with it comes an outstanding outlook on learning.
+$55,320 is roughly the annual cost of being a cinematic student at USC film school, but with it comes an outstanding outlook on learning.
 USC doesn’t go all-in on a hands-on approach or the theory-driven approach, it instead balances the two.
 They say “We believe that great ideas arise when theory and practice are in constant interaction, propelling one another forward”.

 For another viable online film-schooling option precisely explained and weighed up, check out our recent article on Online Filmmaking Courses.

-As seen here, it’s clear that even from the schools mentioned in this article, the diversity in necessary skill levels, entry requirements, alumni and prices are gigantic.
+As seen here, it’s clear that even from the schools mentioned in this article, the diversity in necessary skill levels, entry requirements, alumni, and prices is gigantic.
 Meaning there is truly something for everyone.